fish-shell/fish-shell/doc_src/index.rst

 - If the function definition is changed, all running shells will automatically reload the altered version.
 - Startup time and memory usage is improved, etc.

-When fish needs to load a function, it searches through any directories in the list variable ``$fish_function_path`` for a file with a name consisting of the name of the function plus the suffix ``.fish`` and loads the first it finds.
+When fish needs to load a function, it searches through any directories in the :ref:`list variable <variables-lists>` ``$fish_function_path`` for a file with a name consisting of the name of the function plus the suffix ``.fish`` and loads the first it finds.

 By default ``$fish_function_path`` contains the following:

 - A directory for end-users to keep their own functions, usually ``~/.config/fish/functions`` (controlled by the ``XDG_CONFIG_HOME`` environment variable).
 - A directory for systems administrators to install functions for all users on the system, usually ``/etc/fish/functions`` (really ``$__fish_sysconfdir/functions``).
-- Directories for third-party software vendors to ship their own functions for their software.
-Fish searches the directories in the ``XDG_DATA_DIRS`` environment variable for a ``fish/vendor_functions.d`` directory; if this variable is not defined, the default is usually to search ``/usr/share/fish/vendor_functions.d`` and ``/usr/local/share/fish/vendor_functions.d``.
+- Directories for other software to put their own functions.
+These are in the directories in the ``XDG_DATA_DIRS`` environment variable, in a subdirectory called ``fish/vendor_functions.d``.
+The default is usually ``/usr/share/fish/vendor_functions.d`` and ``/usr/local/share/fish/vendor_functions.d``.
 - The functions shipped with fish, usually installed in ``/usr/share/fish/functions`` (really ``$__fish_data_dir/functions``).

-These paths are controlled by parameters set at build, install, or run time, and may vary from the defaults listed above.

-This wide search may be confusing.
 If you are unsure, your functions probably belong in ``~/.config/fish/functions``.

-It is very important that function definition files only contain the definition for the specified function and nothing else.
-Otherwise, it is possible that autoloading a function files requires that the function already be loaded, which creates a circular dependency.

 Autoloading also won't work for `event handlers <#event>`_, since fish cannot know that a function is supposed to be executed when an event occurs when it hasn't yet loaded the function.
 See the `event handlers <#event>`_ section for more information.

-Autoloading is not applicable to functions created by the :ref:`alias <cmd-alias>` command.
-For functions simple enough that you prefer to use the ``alias`` command to define them you'll need to put those commands in your ``~/.config/fish/config.fish`` script or some other script run when the shell starts.

-If you are developing another program, you may wish to install functions which are available for all users of the fish shell on a system.
-They can be installed to the "vendor" functions directory.
-As this path may vary from system to system, the ``pkgconfig`` framework should be used to discover this path with the output of ``pkg-config --variable functionsdir fish``.
+If you are developing another program and want to install fish functions for it, install them to the "vendor" functions directory.
+As this path varies from system to system, you can use ``pkgconfig`` to discover it with the output of ``pkg-config --variable functionsdir fish``.
 Your installation system should support a custom path to override the pkgconfig path, as other distributors may need to alter it easily.

 .. _abbreviations: